BAND 2:

 Rank: Musician (Eb Tuba) and Private, Company H

-Honors/Service Distinctions: Hospitalized in August 1864, this soldier was still on the rolls, but listed as absent and “In Hosp. since 8–64.
+Honors/Service Distinctions: Rate of pay $22 per month, May 1863; hospitalized in August 1864, this soldier was still on the rolls, but listed as absent and “In Hosp. since 8–64.
 Supposed to be discharged.
 Still listed as sick at regiment’s muster out 25 December 1865

 Gaumer, James Aaron (see also “Company G”)